- Visit Us

 The week before your wedding, you will be invited to the Abbey for a short run-through of the service.
 It is very useful on this occasion if other participants, such as the Best Man, the Bride's father and the Bridesmaids, can be present too.

-To make an appointment to meet Marcus, to discuss the music for your wedding, please contact him directly:
+To make an appointment to meet Michael, to discuss the music for your wedding, please contact him directly:

-We also permit professional florists to provide displays, under supervision.
+We also permit professional florists to provide displays.

 To discuss the flowers for your wedding, please contact: